Monodromy action of mirror stops for toric Calabi-Yau surfaces: Legendrian lifts of embedded Lagrangian graphs

 and therefore

 To identify generators, choose the base configuration in $M$ so that under $h$ it becomes $\nn$ equally spaced points on a small circle around the origin.
 Then the loop $\tau_i$ becomes the standard half-twist exchanging the $i$-th and $(i+1)$-st neighboring points inside a disk disjoint from the puncture, while $\rho$ becomes the rigid rotation of the entire configuration by angle $2\pi/\nn$ around the puncture.
 In \cite[Proposition 1]{MANFREDINI1997123}, these are exactly the standard generators for the annular braid group: the half-twists $b_i$ for $1\le i<\nn$ together with the annular rotation.
 The subgroup generated by $\tau_1,\dots,\tau_{\n}$ is therefore the standard copy of $\mathcal B_{\nn}$ inside $\mathcal B_{\nn,1}$, and adjoining the cyclic translate $\tau_\nn$ does not enlarge this subgroup.
-The extra loop $\rho$ records the motion of the distinguished strand around the annulus. \end{proof}
+The extra loop $\rho$ records the motion of the uncolored strands around the distinguished colored strand. \end{proof}